brycewray/hugo-site/content/posts/2022/07/pagefind-quite-find-site-search/index.md

 ## Update, 2021-07-31

-After reading this post, Hugo expert [Régis Philibert](https://github.com/regisphilibert) looked through the [Pagefind documentation](https://pagefind.app/docs/) and came up with a method that allows you to use Pagefind in *Hugo's* dev mode.
+After reading this post, Hugo expert [Régis Philibert](https://github.com/regisphilibert) looked through the [Pagefind documentation](https://pagefind.app/docs/) and came up with a method, described below, that allows you to use Pagefind in *Hugo's* dev mode.
 This lets you retain the various advantages of the Hugo dev server, such as live updates as you edit material.
-For future reference (in case I don't continue to use the [giscus](https://giscus.app) commenting setup, in which he suggested this), I'm recording Philibert's suggestion here.

 **Note**: Before proceeding, add `static/_pagefind` to your Hugo project's `.gitignore` file.
 {.box}